UniqueNetwork/marketplace-docker/README.md

 At this point, the setup is almost done.

-## Step 6 Add A Certificate to the Trusted List
+## Step 6 - Add a Certificate to the Trusted List

 To simplify the process of setting the marketplace up, a self-signed ssl certificate is provided for a test implementation.
 It is located in the `nginx/ssl` folder.
 It should never be used in a production context, but for a test environment it provides a convenient, workable solution.
 You will need to add this certificate to your list of trusted certificates.
 Otherwise, there is always the option to generate a personal domain ssl certificate via an on-line ssl certificate issuing authority.